 that (in each case) is held within any part of the DCC Systems and that was used (or was intended for use) for the purpose of the operation of the Commissioning Party; provided that information sent to Supplier Parties may be retained for a limited period of time in order to resolve any disagreements over the process.

 The DCC shall as soon as reasonably practicable following the decommissioning of any Requesting Party or the Commissioning Party, obtain an independent audit and provide to the SMKI PMA the report of that audit, confirming that the decommissioning has been properly and successfully carried out together with any remediation plan that may be required.

+Prior to the decommissioning of the Requesting Party, the DCC shall apply the configurations as required by ‘Post Migration Configuration’ for the specified GroupID.

 Commissioning Requests